 Using a facial cleanser daily is a great way to maintain clean skin it washes away dirt, debris, and environmental pollutants.
 Men find it easier to cleanse their skin while in the shower using soaps, body bars, or body washes because it's efficient however using products specifically for the face is ideal.
 Finding the best products that understand the needs of a black man’s skin and that are more advanced is limited.
 Of course, the basic cleanser will serve the purpose for most men yet for black men require a little more than basic cleansing to achieve the best results for their skin.
 Foaming cleansers are great for all skin types especially oily skin because it helps minimize the production of oils and clogged pores due to over action oil glands.
 For oilier skin, it is suggested to cleanse both day and night however over washing the skin can cause the skin to produce more oil, therefore, it’s important to pay close attention to your skin’s reaction.
 It is important to stabilize the oil rather than drying out the oils of the skin.
 For combination or dry skin cleansing at night is suggested and using warm water in the morning and apply an oil-free hydrating gel for oily skin and an active moisturizer for dry skin.

-The final step in a basic skincare regimen is moisturizing.
-Some may believe oily skin does not require moisturizers and I will agree due to the ingredients in most moisturizers.
+The final step in a basic skincare regimen is hydrating.
+Some believe oily skin does not require moisturizers and I will agree due to the ingredients in most moisturizers yet all skin needs hydration.
 Some of these ingredients may clog the pores, don’t penetrate the skin, or sit on the skin causing it to appear oilier.
 The biggest problem that most skin especially black men lack hydration, not moisture.
 Sebaceous glands, oil glands are in our bodies regardless if we’re oily or dry we all have them.
 Our oil glands produce oil for oilier skin the glands are overactive due to diet, hormones, stress, or genetics.
 Hydrating the body both inside and out will keep the skin youthful and resilient.
 Dehydrated skin or superficially dehydrated skin is the most common issue seen with black men skin.
-Gel moisturizers are extremely hydrating and work well as an aftershave.
-Some moisturizers act as anti pollutants leaving the skin free of free radicals.
+Gel moisturizers are hydrating and work well as an aftershave to soothe and protect the skin acting as an anti-pollutant fighting against free of free radicals.
 Lightweight lotions and oil-free moisturizers are a great alternative if the skin is considered dry.
 Please note, skin can appear dry if its lacking water, meaning dehydrated skin additionally superficially dehydrated is skin that has a build-up of dead skin cells with a slight sheen of oil in the forehead area but feels tight.

-To take the guessing out of skincare choosing a multi-functional skincare product that caters to a man’s skin and tailored to his needs serves as an all in one option for men.
-The best skincare for black men should be pure, natural and clean free of drying agents such as alcohol.
+To take the guessing out of skincare choosing a multi-functional skincare product that caters to a man’s skin and tailored to his needs serves as an all-in-one option for men.
+The best skincare for black men should be pure, natural and clean but effective.